 As that magical age approaches, one very important topic to learn about is the federal health insurance program known as Medicare.
 Unfortunately, learning about Medicare is not as simple as learning your ABCs (then again, in reality, neither is learning about love).
-Regardless, I want to share with you some “simple” and “easy” Medicare basics, to help you be better informed as you make decisions about Medicare in the near future.
+Regardless, I want to share with you some “simple” and “easy” Medicare basics to help you be better informed as you help your clients make decisions about Medicare in the future.

 ABCs – Who is eligible for Medicare?

-To keep it simple, the only age you need to remember for purposes of Medicare eligibility is age 65; that has not changed.
-For those of you approaching that age, the only additional requirement to be eligible for Medicare is that you are qualified to collect Social Security benefits, be a U.S. citizen, or a permanent resident (i.e. a “green card” holder) for at least five years.
+To keep it simple, the only age one needs to remember for purposes of Medicare eligibility is age 65; that has not changed.
+For those approaching that age, the only additional requirement to be eligible for Medicare is that you are qualified to collect Social Security benefits, be a U.S. citizen, or a permanent resident (i.e. a “green card” holder) for at least five years.

 In addition, I should also note that a small group of people under age 65 may also be eligible for Medicare.
 That small group is limited to those who have a qualifying disability or one of two diseases: ALS (also known as Lou Gehrig’s disease) or advanced kidney disease (permanent kidney failure requiring dialysis or transplant).

 Another simple rule that generally applies across the board to everyone who turns 65 and is eligible for Medicare is that all such individuals will have a seven-month “initial enrollment period,” or IEP.
-The IEP spans from the start of the third month before the month of your 65th birthday through the end of the third month following the month of your 65th birthday.
-This IEP is available to you regardless of whether you continue to work past age 65.
+The IEP spans from the start of the third month before the month of an individual’s 65th birthday through the end of the third month following the month of their 65th birthday.
+This IEP is available to them regardless of whether they continue to work past age 65.

-If you do choose to work past age 65 and also remain eligible for group health coverage provided by your employer (or your spouse’s employer), then you may choose not to enroll in Medicare during your IEP.
-If this is the case, you will have a second chance to enroll during a “special enrollment period,” or SEP.
-The SEP generally lasts 8 months, beginning from the month after your employment or group health coverage ends, whichever occurs first.
-If you do not enroll in Medicare during your IEP or SEP, then you may be subject to lifelong penalties in the form of increased premiums.
+If an individual works past age 65 and also remains eligible for group health coverage provided by their employer (or their spouse’s employer), then they may choose not to enroll in Medicare during their IEP.
+If this is the case, they will have a second chance to enroll during a “special enrollment period,” or SEP.
+The SEP generally lasts 8 months, beginning from the month after their employment or group health coverage ends, whichever occurs first.
+If they do not enroll in Medicare during their IEP or SEP, then they may be subject to lifelong penalties in the form of increased premiums.

 Speaking of premiums, this reminds me of another very important topic that I want to briefly touch on: which is cost.
 It is very important to understand that Medicare is not free.
-There will be premiums, deductibles, and copays that you will have to pay.
+There will be premiums, deductibles, and copays that an individual must pay.
 More details about the costs associated with Medicare coverage will be addressed in a forthcoming article.

 Do Re Mis – What does Medicare cover?

-The last bit of basic information about Medicare that I will share with you is about coverage.
+The last bit of basic information about Medicare that I will share centers on coverage.
 Medicare covers both inpatient care after being admitted to a hospital and outpatient care outside of a hospital admittance.

 What Medicare does not cover

 Finally, it is also very important to understand that Medicare will not cover everything.
 In particular, be aware of a few important things that Medicare will not cover, the most important of which (for most people) is prescription drugs.
-If you need prescription drug coverage, you will need to by a supplemental Medicare Part D prescription drug plan from a private insurance company.
-In the alternative, you can buy a Medicare Advantage Plan (known as a Medicare Part C plan) from a private insurer.
+If an individual needs prescription drug coverage, they will need to buy a supplemental Medicare Part D prescription drug plan from a private insurance company.
+In the alternative, they can buy a Medicare Advantage Plan (known as a Medicare Part C plan) from a private insurer.
 Medicare Advantage plans replace “original” Medicare provided by the Federal government, and usually include prescription drug coverage.
 In addition, Medicare does not cover most dental, vision, or hearing care; nor does it cover most alternative medicine or care received outside of the United States.
 Lastly, Medicare does not generally cover long-term care.

 I will go into more detail on what is, and what is not, covered by Medicare in a forthcoming article.
 Until then, I hope reviewing this basic information will help you all easily learn the ABCs and 123s of Medicare in order to better help you and your clients make decisions about their coverage options.

 Neither Nationwide® nor any of its affiliates are related to or affiliated with the National Council on Aging (NCOA).